 For short publications, such as advertisements, one-page announcements, etc.:

 For handbooks, catalogs, personnel policy manuals, and lengthy publications and productions:

 The University of Arizona is an equal opportunity, affirmative action institution.
-The University prohibits discrimination based on race, color, religion, sex, national origin, age, disability, veteran status, sexual orientation, gender identity, or genetic information.
+The University prohibits discrimination based on race, color, religion, sex (including pregnancy), national origin, age, disability, veteran status, sexual orientation, gender identity, or genetic information.
 Title IX of the Educational Amendments of 1972 protects individuals from discrimination based on sex in any educational program or activity operated by recipients of federal financial assistance.
 As required by Title IX, the University of Arizona does not discriminate based on sex in its educational programs or activities, including in admission and employment.
 Inquiries concerning the application of Title IX may be referred to the University’s Title IX Coordinator or to the U.S. Department of Education, Assistant Secretary, or both.

 The following persons have been designated to handle inquiries regarding the nondiscrimination policies: